JakeLin/iOSAnimationSample/README.md

-# iOSAnimation
+# iOS Animation Sample
-This app is a iOS Animation playground to exercise different iOS Animations.
-The app is written in Swift
+This app is an iOS Animation playground to exercise different iOS Animations.
+The app is written in Swift.